Bayern Munich forward Thomas Muller believes his side can go the entire Bundesliga season unbeaten.

-Last season's treble-winners have not lost a league game in 41 matches, and recently broke the record for the longest unbeaten run in Germany.
+Last season's treble-winner has not lost a league game in 41 matches, and recently broke the record for the longest unbeaten run in Germany.

-And the 24-year-old, who has been a key player during this period, sees no reason why Roten can't remain unbeaten all season long.
+And the 24-year-old, who has been a key player during this period, sees no reason why his team can't remain unbeaten all season long.